American Patriot League

 The American Patriot League (APL) is a planned professional American football minor league, which is owned by The World Professional Football Association, a single entity corporation, that will manage the business of the APL.
 It was initially planned to launch in 2019.

-The season is suppose to run from April through June as a 14-game season, featuring eight team divided into two divisions: Freedom and Liberty.
+The season is supposed to run from April through June as a 14-game season, featuring eight team divided into two divisions: Freedom and Liberty.

 History

 Premise

 The APL will be a single entity corporation, that will consist eight franchises that will be divided into two divisions: Freedom Division and Liberty Division.
 Each team will play a 14 game schedule consisting of 7 home games and 7 away games.
 The WPFA had plans to add additional team cities to the APL in 2020 and 2021.
 To incentivize players from leaving the league for other leagues, the APL plans to offer lifetime health coverage for anyone who stays at least five seasons, along with a minimum salary of $50,000 a season to all players.

 The APL management team consists of former football players Keon Lattimore, Marques Ogden, Bob Golic, and Director of Football Operations David Holloway.
 Golic stated that none of the players who make an APL roster will be allowed to kneel during the national anthem.
 All team nicknames will be chosen by the fans as part of a naming contest.

 Part of the league’s strategy for financial survival includes establishing itself in markets where there is a passion for football and where there are not many (if any) other pro sports franchises in place.
 Those are the main reasons, according to Ogden, why the league preferred Daytona Beach to Orlando.